cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 #### v6

-If possible, `cross-seed` will always attempt to create links for data and torrents being injected into a client, unlike in v5 (except when [`v5Linking`](./options.md#v5linking) is enabled).
+If possible, `cross-seed` will always attempt to create links for data and torrents being injected into a client, unlike in v5 where torrent matches were directly linked to the data.

 :::tip
 If you wish to search only data, please read the relevant version's instructions.